nihr43/rcss-notes/README.md

 ### Basic Linux
 1. Who is logged into the system?
 	- found using `users`
+	- `cat /etc/passwd` to view all users
 2. How much disk space is available and how much of your quota have you used?
+	- `df` to show mountpoints and available space, `du` to show file sizes in directory
+	- quotas-
 3. Describe the difference between a primary group and group membership.
 4. Create a "lab" folder where users can share data and use the proper (Posix ACL, NSFv4 ACL/sticky bits).